How to buy a house before you turn 25

 How much money do you need to buy a house?

 The average house price in the UK is £295,903.
 However, there are some key things to consider when you're looking at this figure.

 Firstly, the price of the property itself isn't the only expense involved when you buy a house.
 You'll also need to cover legal costs, mortgage fees, moving your possessions and possibly new furniture too.

 Secondly, a little like the cost of university, the price of a house usually isn't what you pay upfront.
-Most of the time, the majority of the purchase is covered by a mortgage – a type of loan that you pay back over an extended period of time (usually 20–30 years).
+Most of the time, the majority of the purchase is covered by a mortgage.
+This is a type of loan that you pay back over an extended period (usually 20–30 years).

-But it's extremely rare to be offered a mortgage that covers 100% of the cost of a property, so you'll usually need to pay a percentage of the cost up front.
+It's extremely rare to be offered a mortgage that covers 100% of the cost of a property.
+That's why you'll usually need to pay a percentage of the cost up front.
 This money is known as the deposit, which we'll explain in more detail below, as well as how to save for one.

 Average house prices across the UK

 London is by far the most expensive place to buy a house in the UK.

 The average price of a property in the capital is £552,755, almost double the national average.
 The average flat/maisonette here costs £459,400 and the average terraced house sells for £604,387.